 - All events, meetings, and activities shall be limited by the current guidance from the University and State of Louisiana.

-- All events, meetings, and activities shall observe facial covering and 6 feet social distancing requirements and the option of virtual participation for members who are not comfortable attending a face to face meeting.
+- All events, meetings, and activities shall observe facial covering facial covering unless the person has been fully vaccinated with a COVID-19 vaccine, and 6 feet social distancing requirements and the option of virtual participation for members who are not comfortable attending a face to face meeting.
 All meetings with a requirement that members attend must have a virtual option.

 - All events, meetings, and activities must be registered on the Purple Portal and booked through the Event Management System (EMS).